The roof is on FIRE!

 Broken gas pipe, HVAC unit 1

-The next time the HVAC unit cycled on, there was giant torch on the roof with flames reportedly eight feet high.
-A local fire fighter just happened to be driving down the road and spotted the fire, thus likely saving the building from major damage.
-The fire department came and cut off the gas and electric.
+The next time the HVAC unit cycled on, there was a giant torch on the roof with flames reportedly eight feet high.
+A local firefighter just happened to be driving down the road and spotted the fire, thus likely saving the building from major damage.
+The fire department came and cut off the gas and electricity.
 The building was evacuated for about 20 minutes while they overhauled and checked for internal fires.

 Carrier HVAC unit damaged by fire